Lcjacobpd/emi-lite/README.md

 ## Entering an Encounter
-Now that you've setup an encounter you may have noticed that Tabs 7 and 8 appear to be blank.
+Now that you've setup an encounter you may have noticed that Tabs 7 and 8 appear to be unreachable.
 This is because you need to pick an Encounter from the table (Tab 6) and use the D20 icon.
 This will populate and redirect you to Roll Initiative (Tab 7).
 Here you can enter the rolls of each player and monster involved before proceeding to fight using the button at the bottom.